History & Award-Winning Staff

-Dane’s involvement in the community includes being a member, Past President, and current President of the Greenfield Lions Club; a Board member of the Fortville Optimist Club, Hancock Regional Hospital Foundation, and the Greater Greenfield Chamber of Commerce; a member of the New Palestine and Fortville-McCordsville Chambers of Commerce; an Advisory Council Member for Ivy Tech Mortuary Science Program; an Advisory Council member for Springhurst Health Campus; a member of Park Chapel Christian Church; 2002 Hancock County Chairman for the United Way; Deputy Coroner for Hancock County; and a member of the Hightower Advisory Board of Directors.
+Dane’s involvement in the community includes being a member and Past President of the Greenfield Lions Club; a Board member of the Fortville Optimist Club, Hancock Regional Hospital Foundation, and the Greater Greenfield Chamber of Commerce; a member of the New Palestine and Fortville-McCordsville Chambers of Commerce; an Advisory Council Member for Ivy Tech Mortuary Science Program; an Advisory Council member for Springhurst Health Campus; a member of Park Chapel Christian Church; 2002 Hancock County Chairman for the United Way; past Deputy Coroner for Hancock County; and a member of the Hightower Advisory Board of Directors.

 He has also served on the Board of Directors for Leadership Hancock County, Set A Good Example Foundation, and Riley Festival.
 Dane and B.J. are strong supporters of Hancock County 4-H, as well.
 In his free time, Dane enjoys hunting, fishing, and spending time with his wife and children.

 B.J.
 Erlewein, Manager/Owner

 After working in retail pharmacy and for a large pharmaceutical firm in Indianapolis, B.J. joined Erlewein Mortuaries full-time in September 2002.
 She is a member of Park Chapel Christian Church in Greenfield, the Greater Greenfield Chamber of Commerce from which she received the “Business Woman of the Year 2006" Award, the New Palestine Chamber of Commerce, and the Fortville-McCordsville Chamber of Commerce.
 B.J. was a coach for Marauder Youth Football League (MYFL) cheerleaders for six years and volunteers for Mt.
-Vernon Schools, having served on the PTO, School Improvement Team, and Corporate Improvement Council for Mt.
-Vernon Schools.
-She also served on the Board of Directors for the Hancock County Community Foundation and the Indiana Funeral Directors Association’s Ethics Task Force, and the Mt.
+Vernon Schools, having served on the PTO, School Improvement Team, and Corporate Improvement Council for many years.
+She also served on the Board of Directors for the Hancock County Community Foundation, the Indiana Funeral Directors Association’s Ethics Task Force, and the Mt.
 Vernon Education Foundation board.
 She currently serves on Hancock County Community Foundation's Women's Fund's Membership Committee, along with her daughter, Lily, and is a guest speaker for Ivy Tech's Mortuary Science Program.

 Evan Osborn, Funeral Director